michaelmangelsdorf/Sonne8/Work-in-Progress/readme.txt

 If the MSB of the offset byte is zero, then during fetch operations, the C (Code) register provides the page byte.
 When in data context, the D register provides the page byte.
 If the MSB of the offset byte is one, then in either case, page 255 (Global page) is used.

 Special instructions called GET-PUT involve another page byte stored in the L (Local) register.
 These instructions allow register values A, B, R and W to be copied to and from a four-byte GET-PUT region in both the global and local page.
 Incrementing and decrementing the L register can be used to implement subroutine stack frames (each of one page).

 Accumulator Registers

-	There are three accumulator registers, A, B and R. R receives the result of all ALU instructions, and has an attached offset register to it.
-A and B have a cache register attached to them, which holds the previous value when a new value is assigned.
+	There are three accumulator registers, A, B and R. A and B or the ALU input operands.
+R receives the result of all ALU instructions, and has an attached bias register to it.
+A and B each have a cache register attached to them, which holds their previous value when a new value is assigned.
 The previous value can be copied back into the respective register.

 Address Registers